vanjac/aodix-repair/README.md

 - Start Cheat Engine (32-bit)
 - Click the flashing button in Cheat Engine, select the Aodix process, and choose Open.
 - Load the `Aodix.CT` cheat table found in this repository.
 After you do this once, Cheat Engine should remember and prompt you to load it the next time.
-- Check the box next to "All patches" to enable all patches at once, or you can choose individual patches/categories.
+- Check the box next to "Recommended patches" to enable all patches at once, or you can choose individual patches/categories.
 This should be done before loading any VSTs.

 ### List of patches